 What I Would Do in Guatemala in November

-If my trip landed around November 1, I would base myself in Antigua and give the morning entirely to Sumpango or Santiago Sacatepéquez, arriving early before the roads clog up.
-I would not try to do both towns in one day.
-Pick one, stay long enough to actually watch the kites go up, and treat the other as a reason to come back another year.
+If my trip landed around November 1, I would base myself in Antigua and choose either Sumpango or Santiago Sacatepéquez for the giant kite festival.
+I would not try to do both in one day.
+The roads get crowded, the towns get packed, and each festival deserves enough time to actually feel it.

 PACKING LIST